 The unit I currently am assigned to requires all personnel to qualify every 6 months with their personal weapons.
 This past week was one of those qualification weeks.
 And we stayed in the field for 3 days, mostly because we were running a range.
 Either way, I thought it was a good time to compare freeze-dried foods to MRE’s.
 I took two different kinds of freeze-dried foods: Wise foods and My Patriot Supplies.
 The results that I got were amazing.

-Wise Foods have been around for a while now and make some pretty good stuff.
+Wise Foods has been around for a while now and make some pretty good stuff.
 Their packages also are waterproof and most come in a 4 gal bucket that is sealed.
 They have a choice between a 7-year shelf life and a 25-year shelf life.
-Not sure why you would ever go with the 7-year life but to each their own.
+(Not sure why you would ever go with the 7-year life but to each their own.)

 My Patriot Supply

 My Patriot Supply is a new company that also makes freeze-dried foods.
 These guys strive to make quality food with no preservatives.